Choose another writer in this calendar:

 In 1933 Jung was nominated president of the General Medical Society for Psychotherapy, an organization which had Nazi connections.
 He also assumed the editorship of its publication, Zentralblatt für Psychotherapie.
 Jung's activities with the organization and his writings about racial differences in the magazine have later been severely criticized.
 However, Jung had already in 1918 explained his differences with other schools of psychotherapeutic practice with racial terms: "...I can understand very well that Freud's and Adler's reduction of everything psychic to primitive sexual wishes and power-drives has something about it that is beneficial and satisfying to the Jew, because it is a form of simplification."
 He also saw in National Socialism "tensions and potentialities which medical psychology must consider in its evaluation of the unconscious."

 From mythology Jung took the figure of Wotan, an old Nordic god, "the truest expression and unsurpassed personification of a fundamental quality that is particularly characteristic of the Germans."
 In 1937 Jung said of Hitler less than critically: "He is a medium, German policy is not made; it is revealed through Hitler.
 He is the mouthpiece of the Gods of old...
-He is the Sybil, the Delphic oracle" (see Jung in Contexts, ed. by Paul Bishop, 1999)
+He is the Sybil, the Delphic oracle" ('C.G.
+Jung and National Socialism' by Stanley Grossman, in Jung in Contexts, ed. by Paul Bishop, 1999, p.
+95)

 Emma Jung died in 1955, before finishing her book on the Grail Legend.
 Jung began the final construction of his Bollingen house, or rather a castle of stone with towers, and reworked many earlier papers.
 The first tower of the house Jung built after the death of his mother.
 Working with the building meant more to Jung than just a pastime.
 "At Bollingen I am in the midst of my true life, I am most deeply myself," he said.
 Among his later publications are Aion (1951), Answer to Job (1952), and Mysterium Coniunctionis (1955-56).
 Jung died on June 6, 1961.
 His last recorded words were, "Let's have a really good red wine tonight."
 Jung's Memoirs, Dreams, Reflections appeared in English in 1962.
 It was based on Aniela Jaffé's interviews with Jung, who did not regard the book as his autobiography, but stated that it should be published under Jaffé's name.